openstack-infra/jenkins-job-builder/doc/source/installation.rst

   The base URL for your Jenkins installation.

 **ignore_cache**
-  (Optional) If set to True, jenkins job builder won't be using any cache.
+  (Optional) If set to True, Jenkins Job Builder won't use any cache.

 Running